Stephan Roll: World War II and after

 In 1940, Roll transferred to Mircea Grigorescu's Timpul daily, his main place of employment to 1947.
 With the start of World War II fascism and Romania's alliance with Nazi Germany, he hid his political commitments.
 Sometimes with Grigorescu's blessing, he and other crypto-communists (Paraschivescu and Macovescu) published texts that hinted at their support for the Allied Powers.
 He was in a relationship with Medi Wechlser, a Jewish painter whom he had met ca. 1934.
 The racial laws prevented them from getting married, and banned Medi from artistic life.

 During the National Legionary regime, Roll extended his protection to a hunted communist sympathizer, George Ivașcu.
 In 1943, he became one of the main contributors to Ivașcu's clandestine newspaper, România Liberă, signaling his closeness to the underground Union of Patriots.
 According to Dinu's own account, the newspaper was planned in his own home, with support from Medi, Macovescu, and Tereza Ungár-Macovescu.

 In his forties, Stephan Roll emerged as an important figure among communist writers, and, as noted by critic Ion Pop, "enrolled himself heart and soul in support of propaganda".
 Shortly after the pro-Allied coup of August 1944, he rallied with the Romanian Society for Friendship with the Soviet Union, and became co-editor, with Athanase Joja, Simion Oeriu and Petre Pandrea, of its Veac Nou magazine.
 He wrote enthusiastic reportage pieces of his travels in the Soviet Union, including a chronicle of the Tbilisi—Spartak derby and interviews with homecoming Romanian POWs.
 His stated conclusion was that the "Soviet man" was "the first-class citizen of the coming world".
 With Stancu and Paraschivescu, he was a witness for the prosecution at the trial of journalists who had supported fascism, organized by the Romanian People's Tribunals in 1945.
-However, there is some indication that Roll secretly resented communist policies, in particular the recruitment drive for party cadres.
+However, there is some indication that Roll secretly resented the communist party's policies, in particular the recruitment drive for party cadres.
 He is credited as having invented the one-liner: Puțini am fost, mulți am rămas ("So very few we were, so many of us remain").